 One option, then, might be to copy the information on each result by hand.
-Let's say that takes my unpaid intern — whom I hired because I didn’t want to do the job myself — 5 seconds for each search result.
+Let's say that takes me 5 seconds for each search result.
 With 200,000 results, that still takes them more than a month, if they work full-time from 9 to 5 at constant speed, without a break.

 Scrapers, in practice, are little programs that extract and refine information from web pages.

 They can come in the form of point-and-click tools or scripts that you write in a programming language.
-Their big advantages are:
+Big advantages to using scrapers include: